 ifconfig | grep inet

-Alternatively, if you want an app for this, then install Find My IP Free.
+Alternatively, if you want an app for this, then install What’s my IP / IPv6? – Fast IP.
 The cool thing about this app is its simplicity, simply open the app and it shows your device external & local IP address.